-• The student must submit evidence of extensive background and/or experience in the subject area to the instructor of the course

-- The student must have completed twelve (12) or more units at Crafton Hills College or be a permanent employee of the San Bernardino Community College District - The student must be enrolled in the college during the semester in which the examination is taken, but not enrolled in the course for which the student wishes to earn Credit by Examination - The student must have the approval of a full-time instructor in the discipline
+- The student must submit evidence of extensive background and/or experience in the subject area to the instructor of the course or Faculty Lead of the discipline. - The student must have completed twelve (12) or more units at Crafton Hills College or be a permanent employee of the San Bernardino Community College District - The student must be enrolled in the college during the semester in which the examination is taken, but not enrolled in the course for which the student wishes to earn Credit by Examination - The student must have the approval of the Faculty Lead of the discipline or Department Chair.